Environmental, Social and Governance

 Compensation & Benefits

-Omega provides an extremely competitive benefits program including Medical, Dental and Vision coverage, a nondiscretionary 401k with an employer match, 12 weeks of paid parental leave to all employees upon the birth or adoption of a child, Flexible Spending Accounts, Employer-funded life and disability insurance, hospital indemnity, supplemental long-term disability insurance, generous personal time off, flexible working hours and location, mother’s room (breast-feeding/ lactation facility), and corporate discounts.
+Omega provides a competitive benefits program including Medical, Dental and Vision coverage, a nondiscretionary 401k with an employer match, 12 weeks of paid parental leave to all employees upon the birth or adoption of a child, Flexible Spending Accounts, Employer-funded life and disability insurance, hospital indemnity, supplemental long-term disability insurance, generous personal time off, flexible working hours and location, mother’s room (breast-feeding/ lactation facility), and corporate discounts.

 Healthcare insurance covers fertility services, contraception and gender reassignment services.
 To promote health and wellbeing, we also offer free access to our headquarters’ gym, which is coupled with annual exercise and health drives.
 Every employee has a standing desk and an ergonomic chair.